This page outlines the basic structure of decrypted save files.

 SectionID Format

-Section ID
+- Bits 0–7: Section ID (

 Section ID (ID)

-is the SectionID for Key Items, which is constant, and NEVER varies between save files, despite the exact offset being inconsistent, and therefore cannot directly be used.
+This is a Uint8 (0-255) used to uniquely identify the section, kind of like a UUID.
+For instance, 0x06 is the SectionID for Key Items, which is constant, and NEVER varies between save files, despite the exact offset being inconsistent, and therefore cannot directly be used.
+Each section however always contains the same type of data at the same offset relative to the start of the section (FE).
+The general structure would look something like this:

 Root (ID: 1, size: 64)